 AP credits will be applied once received by The College Board.
 They are added to students’ transcripts through The Registrar’s Office.
 July is a heavy processing time, but they are added to transcripts prior to the fall so students can make needed adjustments to schedules.

-AP credits on the transcript will activate any needed prerequisites.
-You will not be able to add sequential courses until the credits are in your academic records.
+You will not be able to add sequential courses until the credits are on your academic records or unless a prerequisite override is granted from the department to you.

 Steps for Students: